rakeshgithub/nodejs-typescript-express-boilerplate/README.md

 Entities are equilvent to database table in TypeOrm.
 You can read more on https://typeorm.io/entities

 ### Run Migration to create database tables from entities
-1. If you have created entities, then you can create the database table from those entities by running below command: <br />
+1. If you have created entities, then you can create the database tables automatically from those entities by running below typeorm command: <br />
 `yarn run typeorm schema:sync`

 ### Create your first controller